rahul-singh-takuli56/Shell-scripting-AWS-CLI/README.md

 # Shell-scripting-AWS-CLI
-Shell scripting with the AWS Command Line Interface (CLI) involves using shell scripting languages, such as Bash, to automate interactions with AWS services through the command-line interface.
+Shell scripting with the AWS Command Line Interface (CLI) involves using shell scripting languages like Bash to automate interactions with AWS services through the command-line interface.

-The AWS CLI provides a set of commands and options that allow you to manage various AWS resources and services from the command line.
-By combining these commands with shell scripting, you can create powerful automation scripts to perform tasks such as provisioning resources, configuring services, deploying applications, and more.
+The provided shell script is designed to report the usage of various AWS resources using the AWS CLI.

 ## Installation